marijnh/Eloquent-JavaScript/11_async.md

 ## Promises

 Working with abstract concepts is often easier when those concepts can be represented by ((value))s.
-In the case of asynchronous actions you could, instead of arranging for a function to be called at some point in the future, return an object that represents this future event.
+In the case of asynchronous actions, you could, instead of arranging for a function to be called at some point in the future, return an object that represents this future event.